CIDgravity/cidg-docs/content/en/storage-providers/get-started/claim-a-miner/index.md

 - **Number of storage deals per hour**: The maximum number of storage deals accepted over the last 60 minutes, across all clients.
 - **Cumulative storage deal size per hour**: The maximum cumulative storage deal size (GiB) accepted over the last 60 minutes.
-- **Retrieval deals per hour**: The maximum number of igraphsync retrieval deals accepted over the last 60 minutes, across all clients.
+- **Retrieval deals per hour**: The maximum number of graphsync retrieval deals accepted over the last 60 minutes, across all clients.
-- **Custom message**: A personalized message that will be appended to rejection message sent to clients (e.g. "you can contact us at me@mydomain")
+- **Custom message**: A personalized message that will be appended to rejection message sent to clients (e.g. "you can contact us at me@mydomain.wyz")
-- **Accept storage deals from unknown clients**: Enables or disables the reception of storage deals from  clients not previously created.
-If disabled, such deals will be rejected, ensuring that only recognized clients can initiate storage transactions.
+- **Accept storage deals from unknown clients**: Enable or disable the storage deals from clients not previously created.
+If disabled, such deals will be rejected, ensuring that only recognized clients data are stored.

 {{< img src="set-global-limits.png" alt="Define the global limits for this miner" >}}

 ## Connector token

-The last screen presents the connector token needed to configure the CIDgravity connector on the miner.
+The last screen presents the token needed to configure the CIDgravity connector on the miner.
 This token is also accessible from the ```Settings``` page.

 {{< alert icon="tip" >}}
-Finaly you will have the option to initiate an end-to-end connectivity test once the connector is configured.
+You will have the option to initiate an end-to-end connectivity test once the connector is configured.
 {{< /alert >}}